Two students from Diamond Elementary School on Fort Stewart have been selected as finalists for the National American Miss Georgia Pageant.

 Sweetheart Circle will come alive Saturday as nearly 5,000 people gather to celebrate visual and performing art at the 32nd annual ArtsFest.

 Young-adult books remain crazy popular these days, but when it comes time to adapt them into major motion pictures, the results can vary.
 "Divergent," now in theaters, is based upon the best-selling trilogy from author Veronica Roth.
 Is it the new "Hunger Games?"
 Could be.

 HINESVILLE: Liberty Stadium Cinemas 9

-Richmond Hill Community Theatre will present the comedy "Play On!," by Rick Abbot, at 7:30 p.m.
+The Richmond Hill Community Theatre will present "The Kids Left.
+The Dog Died.
+Now What?" by Carole Caplan-Lonner at 7:30 p.m.
 April 5 and 6 at the John W. Stevens Wetlands Education Center in J.F.
-Gregory Park in Richmond Hill.
+Gregory Park.

 Retired Army Lt.
 Gen. Glenn Webster, a former 3rd Infantry Division commander, recently donated $10,000 to Hinesville Mayor Jim Thomas, center, and George Holtzman, chairman of HMAC's Veterans Memorial Walk committee.
 Holtzman said he expects to receive several sizable donations in the coming weeks to help pay for the memorial to be built at Bryant Commons.